🧂 12 Salty Facts about The Dead Sea

 10. What are the Dead Sea scrolls?

 The Dead Sea scrolls contain some of the origins of Christianity and were discovered in 1947.

-Pebbles and asphalt blocks are pushed to the surface by the water’s
+The Dead Sea is so buoyant, even pebbles and asphalt blocks are pushed to the surface by the water’s salt content.

-salt content.
-The water level is dropping by 1 metre a year and the length of the sea has halved in the last 100 years due to the water being used for nearby developments.
+The water level is dropping by 1 meter a year and the length of the sea has halved in the last 100 years due to the water being used for nearby developments.

-Do you have any interesting or fun facts about The Dead Sea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about The Dead Sea?
+Share them in the comments below!

 This page was last modified on January 17, 2023.
 Suggest an edit